carpentries/lesson-development-training/episodes/18-preparing.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-By now you should have developed objectives, exercises/formative assessments, and examples for at least one of the sections in your lesson.
+By now you should have developed objectives, exercises/formative assessments, and examples for at least one of the episodes in your lesson.
 In order to prepare to teach it (for the first time in particular) you'll need to create a teaching plan and design a method to collect feedback on your lesson.

 ## Teaching Plan